Let You Down (NF song): Music video

 The official music video was released on November 9, 2017, on NF's Vevo channel.

 The music video was directed and produced by Nathan Feuerstein (NF's real name) and Patrick Tohill.
 Given the song's lyrical content, the visual focus is on the relationship between an older Nate and his younger self.
 The clip shows an older man, presumably his future self, standing on a dock looking at a lake, while a fully clothed NF drowns right in front of him.
 As he flails and tries to keep from going under, the man just looks at him, and doesn't help.
 Then, the same man is seen staring at NF who is trapped in a burning car.
 As it's engulfed in flames, the man again makes no move to help.
 Then we see the older man in a field, staring into a freshly dug grave.
 Inside the grave is a coffin, and NF is inside, dead.
 The older man seems upset by this, and falls to his knees.
 In the final shot, the older man is back on the dock, looking at NF drowning once again.
 The camera switches views to an identical tattoo that NF has.
-Then a woman approaches him on the dock and says, "Nathan?"
+Then a woman (played by Casey Zeller) approaches him on the dock and says, "Nathan?"